hemnet/nodejs-assignment/README.md

 ## Preparation Tips

 - Ensure Node.js 24+ and npm are installed on your machine.
+- Run `npm install` in the project directory to install dependencies.
+- Familiarize yourself with the existing codebase.
 - Set up a comfortable environment (editor, terminal, Git client).
 No need to over-prepare, this is a collaborative working session, not a quiz.

 ## On the Day